skrzypson/CryptoCurrency-Calculator/README.md

 # CryptoCurrency-Calculator
-A program that calculates your currency balance in fiat based on online cryptocurrency indexes
+A GUI program that calculates your currency balance in fiat based on online cryptocurrency indexes